tanyaweaver/python-dev-accelerator/source/assignments/day03/learning_journal_2.rst

     =========================== 1 passed in 0.17 seconds ===========================

-Outstanding!
+What other tests might you implement here?

 Test Reading Entries
 --------------------

-You might also like to be able to read the entries in your journal.
-You'll need a method that returns all of them for a simple listing page.
+To read your journal, you'll need a method that returns entries.
+For now, the controller function can return all of them for a simple listing page.
+Your

-* The return value should be a list of entries
+specs:

-* If there are none, it should return an empty list
+* The return value should be a list of entries.
-* Each entry in the list should be a dictionary of 'title', 'text' and 'created'
+* If there are no entries, the function should return an empty list.
-* The list should be ordered by the datetime each entry was created such that the most recently created entries are listed first.
+* Each entry in the list should be a dictionary of at least 'title', 'text' and 'created'

-Again, begin by writing tests.
+* The list should be ordered with the most recently created entries first.

-Back in ``test_journal.py`` add the following two tests:
+Again, begin with tests.
+Back in ``test_journal.py`` add the following code:

 .. code-block:: python